altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 He had finished his glass too.<br/>
 "Wonderful grape wine.
 The taste is exquisite, but more importantly, the transparency is excellent.
 I wish organizations would be just like it."<br/>
 "… It’s not transparent right now?"<br/>
-He nodded in response to Regis’ question:
+He nodded in response to Regis’ question:<br/>
 "I strong armed my way to attend this party.
 I wish to have a good discussion with the Princess Généralissime and her staff with regards to setting up the Généralissime Office."<br/>
 Altina waved her hand.<br/>
 "I leave all this difficult stuff to Regis."<br/>